What is AWS CloudFormation?

-Cloudformation is a free service provided by AWS for implementing Infrastructure as-a Code solution.
-As we all know, it is really easy to build any solution in AWS from its UI only; however, when your infrastructure grows, a lot of manual efforts are needed and often manual efforts lead to human error.
-So to make deployment fast and reliable, AWS comes with a feature called Cloud formation which includes templates in the form of YAML or JSON language which can be used to spin whole AWS infrastructure CLI or feeding template to AWS cloud formation UI.
+CloudFormation is a free service provided by AWS for implementing Infrastructure-as-Code (IaC) solutions.
+It is easy to build any solution in AWS from the UI — however, when your infrastructure grows, lots of manual effort is needed and manual effort often leads to human error.
+To make deployments fast and reliable, AWS CloudFormation lets you define your infrastructure in YAML or JSON templates.

 1. Format Version